arundhatigvasishth/EcoForecast/README.md

-EcoForecast
+🌱 EcoForecast:

-EcoForecast is a financial simulation platform that helps small and medium sized businesses evaluate whether sustainable investments are economically viable before committing capital.

-Instead of treating sustainability as a moral gamble, EcoForecast treats it like an investment decision grounded in data and risk modeling.
+EcoForecast is a financial simulation platform that helps small and medium-sized businesses (SMEs) evaluate whether sustainable investments are economically viable before committing capital.
+Instead of treating sustainability as a moral gamble, EcoForecast treats it like an investment decision, grounded in data and risk modeling.

-The Problem
+🔍 The Problem:

-Small and medium sized businesses want to transition to greener operations, but carbon audits are expensive, consultants are often out of reach, and operational data is scattered across bills, receipts, and supplier invoices.
+SMEs often want to transition to greener operations, but:
+Carbon audits are expensive 💸
+Consultants are often out of reach 🏢

-Because of this, sustainability often feels like a leap of faith rather than a financially grounded decision.
+Operational data is scattered across bills, receipts, and invoices 📄 Sustainability often feels like a leap of faith rather than a financially grounded decision.

-EcoForecast was built to replace that leap with a model.
+EcoForecast replaces that leap with a model.

-What EcoForecast Does
+🚀 What EcoForecast Does
 EcoForecast allows users to:

-Input operational data such as revenue, fuel, energy, and water costs

-Add proposed sustainability upgrades

-Compare current operations with green transition scenarios

-Generate projected 12 month financial performance

-View a combined Financial and Sustainability Score

-Receive AI generated insights and recommendations

-Instead of assuming fixed outcomes, the backend introduces controlled variability into revenue and cost inputs and runs repeated forecast calculations.
-This produces realistic profit ranges instead of a single static number.

-The result is risk adjusted financial clarity.

-How It Works
-1. Data Input

-Users enter financial and operational information including revenue patterns, operating costs, utility consumption, and proposed upgrades.

-2. Scenario Simulation

-The backend applies variability to key financial drivers and runs multiple forecast iterations.
-The system then aggregates the results to estimate expected profit ranges and break even likelihood.

-3. Scoring Engine

-EcoForecast computes:

-Financial viability score

-Sustainability impact score

-Combined transition readiness index

-4. AI Interpretation

-Using Gemini, the platform interprets results, explains projections in plain language, and suggests practical transition strategies.

-Tech Stack

-Frontend

-React

-Backend

-Node.js

-Custom financial simulation engine

-Database

-MongoDB

-AI Layer

-Gemini

-Architecture Overview

-User Input → API → Simulation Engine → Aggregated Results → Scoring Logic → AI Interpretation → Frontend Dashboard

-Example Outputs

-EcoForecast provides:

-Expected 12 month profit range

-Break even probability

-ROI estimate

-Sustainability impact index

-AI generated strategic recommendations

-Instead of telling businesses what to do, we show them the numbers so they can decide with confidence.

-What We Are Proud Of

-Building a working financial simulation engine under hackathon pressure

-Integrating financial modeling with sustainability scoring

-Designing a clean and intuitive interface

-Creating a product that feels viable beyond the hackathon

-What We Learned

-We learned how to build and integrate a full stack application under tight deadlines.
-We gained hands on experience modeling financial uncertainty responsibly and translating ESG goals into measurable metrics.
-Most importantly, we learned how to coordinate effectively as a team under pressure.

-What Is Next

-EcoForecast has the potential to evolve into a full decision support platform that not only simulates financial outcomes but uses AI to generate tailored sustainable financial strategies for businesses.

-In the long term, we envision EcoForecast helping SMEs navigate climate regulation, supply chain volatility, and green transition risk before those risks become financial crises.

-Sustainability is no longer optional.
-The only question is whether businesses will transition blindly or with data.
+📊 Input operational data (revenue, fuel, energy, water costs) ⚡ Add proposed sustainability upgrades
+🔄 Compare current operations with green transition scenarios 📆 Generate projected 12-month financial performance
+🌿 View a combined Financial & Sustainability Score
+🤖 Receive AI-generated insights and recommendations

+Instead of assuming fixed outcomes, the backend introduces controlled variability into revenue and cost inputs, running multiple forecast simulations to produce realistic profit ranges instead of a single static number.

+Result: Risk-adjusted financial clarity.

+⚙️ How It Works
+Data Input: Users enter financial and operational information including revenue patterns, operating costs, utility consumption, and proposed upgrades.
+Scenario Simulation: The backend applies variability to key financial drivers and runs multiple forecast iterations, aggregating results to estimate expected profit ranges and break-even likelihood.
+Scoring Engine: EcoForecast computes:

+💰 Financial viability score
+🌱 Sustainability impact score
+📊 Combined transition readiness index

+AI Interpretation: Using Gemini, the platform interprets results, explains projections in plain language, and suggests practical transition strategies.

+🛠️ Tech Stack

+Frontend: React ⚛️
+Backend: Node.js 🟢
+Database: MongoDB 🍃
+AI Layer: Gemini 🤖
+Simulation Engine: Custom financial model 💹

+🌟 What We Are Proud Of
+Building a working financial simulation engine under hackathon pressure 🏁 Integrating financial modeling with sustainability scoring 📊 Designing a clean and intuitive interface ✨
+Creating a product that feels viable beyond the hackathon 🌱

+💡 What We Learned
+Building & integrating a full-stack app under tight deadlines ⏱️ Modeling financial uncertainty responsibly 📈 Translating ESG goals into measurable metrics 📏 Coordinating effectively as a team under pressure